Share this link via

 Rustic - Characterized by a simple, rural lifestyle, often with a traditional or old-fashioned feel.

 居 means "to be present, to reside, to stay."
-Details are below.

-To be/Exist/Stay/Reside/Dwell/Live - To be in a certain place, to put oneself in a certain place, to live in a certain place, to be allowed to live in a certain place, to store/accumulate something.
+To Be, Exist, Stay, Reside, Dwell, Live - To be in a certain place, to put oneself in a certain place, to live in a certain place, to be allowed to live in a certain place, to store/accumulate something.

-To express a question or call (auxiliary character) - Used to express a question or call.
+To Express A Question Or Call (auxiliary character) - Used to express a question or call.

 村 means "village, hamlet."
-Details are below.

 Village - A small rural community, typically with a population of fewer than 300 people.